weavery/sworn/README.md

 ### Notes on the JavaScript target

+The generated SmartWeave code requires [Clarity.js], which implements the necessary runtime support for Clarity's standard library.

 The generated SmartWeave code may make use of JavaScript's [`BigInt`] feature to represent 128-bit integers.
 All modern browsers [support this].
 On the server side, Node.js 10.4+ supports `BigInt`.